john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 * Dwarves naturally live about 250 solar years.
 Though many die in battle before that age.
 * The Dwarves are secretive about their language and religion.
 * Only one outsider has ever learned the Dwarven language.
 * *If you read that a Dwarf is "son of Thrain" or "father of Dain", don't assume they are male.
-Dwarves are usually referred to with male pronouns.*
+Because of translation problems, Dwarves are usually referred to with male pronouns.*

 Great References
 ----------------------

+Books

 * [The Silmarillion](https://www.goodreads.com/book/show/7332.The_Silmarillion) - mostly about Elves, but some passages are helpful
 * [The Hobbit](https://www.goodreads.com/book/show/5907.The_Hobbit) - a lot about the Dwarves of Erebor
 * [The Lord of the Rings](https://www.goodreads.com/book/show/33.The_Lord_of_the_Rings) - the chapter on "The Council of Elrond" and the appendicies
 * [The History of Middle Earth](https://www.goodreads.com/book/show/214175.The_Complete_History_Of_Middle_Earth) - again, mostly about Elves, but some good stuff

+Online Resources

 * [YouTube](https://youtu.be/8qNjclUU290) - a wonderful history of the Dwarves
 * [One Wiki to Rule them All](http://tolkiengateway.net/wiki/Dwarves) - article on Dwarves
 * [Wikipedia](https://en.wikipedia.org/wiki/Timeline_of_Arda) - timeline of Arda